ASE25paper/SateLight/README.md

  SateLight implements an application update framework for satellite-ground systems through two core components, located in the `SateLightCode/` directory.
  - The Application Upload Component, deployed on the ground, is responsible for performing content-aware differential analysis between the updated and original containerized application versions (Step 1).
 It identifies semantic changes and encodes them into an expressive metadata representation (Step 2).
     - The main implementation is provided in the file `write_diff.py` and `myers.py`.
- - The \textit{Onboard Update Component}, residing in the satellite system, receives the update payload and executes a fine-grained application reconstruction process to ensure update consistency and integrity (Step 3).
+ - The Onboard Update Component, residing in the satellite system, receives the update payload and executes a fine-grained application reconstruction process to ensure update consistency and integrity (Step 3).
 In addition, it integrates a fault-tolerant recovery mechanism based on container image layering, enabling rapid rollback to a previous state in case of update failures (Step 4).
     - The main implementation is provided in the file `subsitute.py`.
 - Other code
     - We provide scripts for generating application update variants across different programming languages. (`file_change_js.py`, `file_change_m.py`, `file_change.py`, `dir_change_js.py`, `dir_change_m.py`, and `dir_change.py`)